slim-ai/saas-examples-harden-simple-app/README.md

 * Build an image FROM your favorite base.
 * Instrument the image with the Slim Sensor.
-* Run tests against the instrumented container and collect intelligence about what it needs to run.
+* Run tests against the instrumented container to collect intelligence about what it needs to run.
 * Build a hardened version of the image using that intelligence.

 ![Results from Container Image Hardening](https://user-images.githubusercontent.com/45476902/218093055-50a44810-db1a-43fd-a71d-909e521d4a55.png)